lanl-ansi/inverse_ising/README.md

 ### Running

-Specify desired parameters and file names in the arguments.csv file.
+Specify desired parameters and file names in the arguments.csv file: reconstruction method (RISE, logRISE, RPLE), regularization coefficient c_lambda, symmetrization of reconstructed couplings (Y, N), name of the input sample file, name of the output parameters file.

 Then run `Inverse_Ising.jl` in the command line: